-- 62. None of these authorities appears to have been cited either in Re T (probably because they were not strictly relevant) or in Re S (Adult: Refusal of Treatment) referred to earlier and, although obiter, the principle encapsulated in the language used by Butler-Sloss LJ in Re MB reflected the existing state of the law. - 63.
+None of these authorities appears to have been cited either in Re T (adult: refusal of medical treatment) [1992] 4 All ER 649, [1993] Fam 95 (probably because they were not strictly relevant) or in Re S (adult: refusal of medical treatment) [1992] 4 All ER 671, [1993] Fam 123, referred to earlier and, although obiter, the principle encapsulated in the language used by Butler-Sloss LJ in Re MB (an adult: medical treatment) [1997] 2 FCR 541, 38 BMLR 175 reflected the existing state of the law.

 A number of authorities from outside this jurisdiction were cited in the present case which were not before the court in Re MB.
-However it is unnecessary to go beyond the decision of the Supreme Court of Canada given on 31st October 1997 in Winnipeg Child & Family Services v G [1997] Lexis 92. - 64.
+However it is unnecessary to go beyond the decision of the Supreme Court of Canada given on 31 October 1997 in Winnipeg Child and Family Services (Northwest Area) v G (1997) 3 BHRC 611.

 The mother was five months pregnant and addicted to glue sniffing.
 In consequence two of her previous children had been born with permanent disability.
-On the basis of parens patriae jurisdiction (not available in England, nor in view of the judgment of the Supreme Court, in Canada,) it was ordered that the mother should be detained for treatment prescribed by the Director of Child & Family Services.
+On the basis of parens patriae jurisdiction (not available in England, nor d in view of the judgment of the Supreme Court, in Canada) it was ordered that the mother should be detained for treatment prescribed by the director of Child & Family Services.
 The objective was the protection of the unborn child.
 The Court of Appeal in Manitoba set aside the order.
-The Supreme Court (by a seven-two majority) confirmed the decision of the Court of Appeal. - 65.
-In a detailed judgment McLachlin J giving the judgment of the majority observed
+The Supreme Court (by a seven-two majority) confirmed the decision of the Court of Appeal.

+In a detailed judgment, McLachlin J giving the judgment of the majority eobserved (at 620, 622, 628):

-"To permit an unborn child to sue its pregnant mother-to-be would introduce a radically new conception into the law; the unborn child and its mother as separate juristic persons in a mutually separable and antagonistic relation.
-Such a legal conception, moreover, is belied by the reality of the physical situation; for practical purposes, the unborn child and its mother-to-be are bonded in a union separable only by birth Judicial intervention ignores the basic components of women's fundamental human rights - the right to bodily integrity, and the right to equality, privacy, and dignity.
-The foetus' complete physical existence is dependent on the body of the woman.
-As a result, any intervention to further the foetus' interests would necessarily implicate, and possibly conflict with the mother's interests.
-Similarly, each choice made by the woman in relation to her body will affect the foetus and potentially attract tort liability.
-The common law does not clothe the courts with power to order the detention of a pregnant woman for the purpose of preventing her from harming her unborn child.
-Nor, given the magnitude of the changes and their potential ramifications, would it be appropriate for the courts to extend their power to make such an order."
+'To permit an unborn child to sue its pregnant mother-to-be would introduce a radically new conception into the law; the unborn child and its mother as separate juristic persons in a mutually separable and antagonistic frelation.
+Such a legal conception, moreover, is belied by the reality of the physical situation; for practical purposes, the unborn child and its mother-to-be are bonded in a union separable only by birth ... "...
+Judicial intervention ... ignores the basic components of women's fundamental human rights-the right to bodily integrity, and the right to equality, privacy, and dignity ...
+The fetus' complete physical existence is dependent on the gbody of the woman.
+As a result, any intervention to further the fetus' interests will necessarily implicate, and possibly conflict with the mother's interests.
+Similarly, each choice made by the woman in relation to her body will affect the fetus and potentially attract tort liability."
+[See Royal Commission Report on New Reproductive Technologies Proceed with Care h(1993) vol 2, pp 957-958.] ... the common law does not clothe the courts with power to order the detention of a pregnant woman for the purpose of preventing harm to her unborn child.
+Nor, given the magnitude of the changes and their potential ramifications, would it be appropriate for the courts to extend their power to make such an order.' j